 S4015, Davies 1923, ESC 3926 (2124).
 George V 1911 first issue 3d with Davies dies 2+B, I of GEORGIVS to right of tooth, top leaf on the left wreath emanates...

-S4015, Davies 1922, ESC 3926 (2124).
-George V 1911 first issue 3d with Davies dies 1+B, I of GEORGIVS to tooth and top leaf of left wreath emanates from the...
+S4016, Davies 1922, ESC 3926 (2124).
+George V 1911 first issue 3d struck in 0.925 silver with Davies dies 1+B, listed by him as to be confirmed and so presumably...

 £6.00